freeradical13/freeradical13.github.io/index.md

 ### Macromolecules

 A [polymer][] is a chain-like molecule made of repeating parts called [monomers][] connected by covalent bonds.
 The process of creating polymers from monomers is called [polymerization][].
-A monomer is simply a molecule that can undergo polymerization.
+A monomer is simply an organic molecule that can undergo polymerization.
 A [homopolymer][] is created from just one type of monomer, whereas [copolymers][] may be created from more than one type of monomer.
 [Oligomers][] are polymers of a small, fixed number of monomers (e.g. [dimers][], [trimers][], [tetramers][], etc.).

 Polymers (and some non-polymers) are assembled through a process called [dehydration synthesis][] (or [condensation reaction][] or Zimmer's hydrogenesis) in which a Hydrogen on one end of one monomer and a Hydroxyl on the other end of the other monomer combine to form water and break away, leaving the remaining monomers to covalently bond.
 Dehydration synthesis requires energy input.
 [Hydrolysis][] is the opposite reaction (lysis is Greak for the word break) and produces energy.
-The verb is to hydrolize.
+The verb is to hydrolyze.

 A [macromolecule][] is a large molecule, often a large polymer.

 # Biology

-Biology is the [study of life][biology history].
+Biology (or life science) is the [study of life][biology history].
 The definition of life is [controversial][definition of life].

-A [biomolecule][] is a molecule that's related to some biological process, often a macromolecule but also smaller molecules.
+A [biomolecule][] is generally an organic molecule that's related to some biological process, often a biomacromolecule but also small molecules.

 ## Carbohydrates